Rules, Regulations & Policies

 - J – 80 years & over

 - K – 83 years & over

 7.3 Various age categories may be raced in the same event.

-7.4 Composite crews will be allowed in all Masters events.
+7.4 Composite crews are not permitted in Masters events.

 8.1 It is the responsibility of each Competitor and his/her Qualified Club to assure that the Competitor is in good health and physically fit to participate in the Regatta.
 In permitting the Competitor to participate, the Commission assumes no responsibility whatsoever for the health and physical fitness of any Competitor and none shall be implied.

 8.2 It is the responsibility of each Qualified Club that each Competitor shown on the Club Eligibility Roster is a competent swimmer able to swim to shore, if necessary, on the Royal Canadian Henley Course.
 In certifying the Club Eligibility Roster, the Club Official is deemed to have confirmed this fact.

 8.3 The safety and well being of any Competitor while participating in the Regatta, whether off or on Henley Island or other parts of the Regatta venue is the responsibility of the Qualified Club to which the Competitor belongs and their represented officials.

 8.4 If for any reason the Competitor comes under the auspices of the Regatta Medical Personnel (by reason of a substitution or otherwise) the decision of said Medical Personnel as to whether the Competitor is fit to further participate in the Regatta shall be final and binding or if an athlete produces a medical certificate for a name change then the named athlete is no longer able to participate in any events for the remainder of the regatta.